MADLAB96/MADLAB96.github.io/content/keyboards.md

 {{ resize_image(path="photos/kbd75+tombo.jpg", width=500, height=100, op="fit_width") }}

-The sassy boy is Tombo btw.
+The sleepy boy is Tombo.

 This is my first *real* custom build that I finished sometime in March 2020.
 I had just started a new job and decided to hop right into the hobby with a fully custom, mid-range build.
 The whole thing ended up being about $400 in total, but honestly probably more with the soldering equipment and other stuff that was needed.